iljabauer/agileselenium/README.md

 # Getting Started
+With the NatSpec Selenium Library you can create UI tests in natural language using NatSpec and Selenium in an easy way.

 ## Provider
 To configurate the NatSpec Selenium Library you have to create a class wich extends the `AgileSeleniumProvider` class and implements the `ISyntaxpatternProvider` interface.
 In this class all available pages of your application are registered with its components.